opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

  2) the graph view properties (provided by the view itself)

-The styler is feed directly by the OSH.EventManager.
+The styler is fed directly by the OSH.EventManager.
 It is built from a dataSourceId array.
 When the data have processed by the buffer, the `OSH.EventManager` will fire an event.
 The view will get this event (if the data source id matches) and forward the data to the styler if it exists.
 Then the style acts like a filter, in this example, it is useful to rectify the data before displaying into the chart.